MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Intune improvement - Mixed Reality policies

 In Microsoft Intune's UI, when adding new device configuration policies for mixed reality policies, users typically had to first know about the new polices by reading release notes like these, and then add them as custom OMA-URI policies.
 We're happy to announce we've improved the discoverability and usability of our Mixed Reality policies.
+You'll be able to view our all previous Mixed Reality policies and new ones released.

 // NEEDS STEPS